Gelberdaniel19/SnakeWar/README.md

 This game currently requires gamepads to play.
 These can be anthing from PS4 or XBox to third party controllers.

 I probably won't develop this any further as the code looks great and the game plays flawlessly.
 I may add sound or a countdown to the beginning of the game, but probably not.

+# Compilation
+The Makefile should cover compilation.
+Just make sure you have SDL installed on your computer